By Popular request….It’s back.

 Altitude between 3000-4000 feet above sea level.

-The Vargem Grande Estate is located in the very desirable area, at the feet of the Mantequiera mountain range.
-The plantation is protected by the hills around it, and is between 1100 and 1200 meters above sea level.
+The Vargem Grande Estate is located at the feet of the Mantequiera mountain range.
+The plantation is protected by the hills around it and is between 1100 and 1200 meters above sea level.
 During harvest time the temperature is a very steady 14-15C, building to a more stable 20C.
 Rainfall is typically between 1.2 and 1.6 Meters, which fall in the growing season.
 Winters are cooler and drier, discouraging bacterial growth in the soil.

 17-19g into 30g for milk-based drinks and we have been drinking this as 17g into 40-45g for espresso.